polyaxon/polyaxon/docs/concepts/architecture.md

 > Please refer to the [experiment groups - selection](/concepts/experiment-groups-selections/) for more details on how to create group selections

-> Please refer to the [experiment groups - hyperparameters optimization](/concepts/experiment-groups-hyperparameters-optimization/) for more details on how to run hyperparametres search.
+> Please refer to the [experiment groups - hyperparameters optimization](/concepts/experiment-groups-hyperparameters-optimization/) for more details on how to run hyperparameter search.

 ### Job